Solid Waste, Flooding, Runoff

 A Floodplain Development Permit is required for ALL development in a designated “floodway” or “floodplain” in Delta County.

 Development is defined as any construction or activity that changes the basic character, use, or the topography of the land on which the construction or activity occurs, including but not limited to, any man-made change to improved or unimproved real estate, construction, or substantial improvement of a building or other structures, mining, dredging, filling, grading, paving, excavation or drilling operations, dam, wall, embankment, levee, dike, pile, abutment, projection, excavation, channel rectification, bridge, culvert, fence, encroachment or alteration located within the area of special flood hazard.

 Any work within the floodplain requires a Floodplain Permit Application and a checklist, regardless of your need/desire to obtain flood insurance.
 This requirement is mandated by the Federal Emergency Management Agency for Delta County to participate in the National Flood Insurance Program.
 Delta County must comply with these requirements to be eligible for flood insurance for all residents and businesses.

 The Federal Emergency Management Agency (FEMA) has published maps designating Flood Plains, Floodways, and insurance rate zones for the National Floodplain Insurance Program.
 See the FEMA floodplain insurance program for details.

 If you are interested in determining if a property is within a flood zone, the Delta County Interactive Map has a FEMA Floodplain Map Layer that can added to the base map by clicking on the LEGEND folder and scrolling to the “FEMA Flood Hazard areas."
-You may also come to the office of the Delta County Environmental Health Division in order to research and view the FEMA maps and make a flood zone determination.
+You may also come to the Delta County Environmental Health Division's office to research and view the FEMA maps and make a flood zone determination.
 Maps may also be ordered by contacting the FEMA Maps Center.